kaikyMoura/Search-algorithms/README.md

 - **Breadth-First Search (BFS)**
   Explores all the nodes at the current depth level before moving on to the next.
 It guarantees the shortest path in terms of steps when step costs are equal.

+### Informed Search Algorithms
+Informed search algorithms use heuristics to guide the search, aiming to reach the goal faster and more efficiently.

+Implemented algorithms:
 - **Greedy Best-First Search (GBFS)**
   Explores the nodes that are closest to the goal based on a heuristic function.
 It's memory-efficient but may not find the optimal solution.
+- **A Star Search**
+Combines the path cost and heuristic to find the lowest total estimated cost to the goal.
+Guarantees optimality if the heuristic is admissible.

 These algorithms are commonly used in:
 - Maze solving
 - Puzzle solving
 - Simple games
 - Decision tree exploration
+- Route planning in maps or navigation systems

 ---